uio-bmi/IN-BIOSx000/index.md

 ## Audience

 The course is open for master and PhD students at UiO, as well as to PhD students registered through the NORBIS national research school.
+A maximum of 30 students in total will be admitted to the course.

+## Registering for the course

+All students at UiO should register as usual through [Studentweb](https://studentweb.uio.no/).

 To earn credits for the course, PhD students from other institutions than UiO must obtain the status as a [visiting PhD candidate](https://www.mn.uio.no/english/research/phd/educational-component/visiting-phd.html) at the UiO Faculty of Mathematics and Natural Sciences.
 Applications may be submitted starting 14 June 2024 and must be submitted by 1 August 2024.

-A maximum of 30 students in total will be admitted to the course.
+PhD students from outside UiO [registering through NORBIS](https://norbis.w.uib.no/in-bios9000-genome-sequencing-technologies-assembly-variant-calling-and-statistical-genomics-2024/) are given an extended deadline to apply for visiting PhD candidate status.
+All of the following information and documents must be sent to the NORBIS course coordinator by Monday 16 September 2024 at the very latest:

+- Full name (surname, first name)
+- Full Norwegian birth and personal number (possibly D-number)
+- Citizenship
+- Full address (in home country)
+- Mobile telephone number
+- Email address
+- Documentation that you have been admitted to a PhD programme
+- Documentation that IN-BIOS9000 is included in the approved PhD plan.
+It should be sufficient for the administration or a supervisor at your home institution (the university at which you have been admitted) to confirm this with a letter/email.

 ## Course content